Media, Technology, and Entertainment Extended Reality (MTEn-XR) MFA Lab Courses & Projects at Florida Atlantic University

 NEH Funded Historical Site AR Project: Mitchelville Stories of Emancipation & Freedom in Beaufort County SC

-We received a National Endowment for the Humanities (NEH) Digital Projects for the Public “Discovery” grant and a Walter & Lalita Janke Emerging Technologies Fund seed grant to begin design work on an augmented reality (AR) tour of Mitchelville, a historic site on Hilton Head Island SC which was the first Freedman’s town in the US during the Civil War, and a Gullah-Geechee heritage site today.
+We received a National Endowment for the Humanities (NEH) Digital Projects for the Public “Discovery” grant, an Epic Games Megagrant, and a Walter & Lalita Janke Emerging Technologies Fund seed grant to begin design work on an augmented reality (AR) tour of Mitchelville, a historic site on Hilton Head Island SC which was the first Freedman’s town in the US during the Civil War, and a Gullah-Geechee heritage site today.
 We will be creating a 360 experience of the story of America’s first efforts at Civil Rights for African Americans during the Reconstruction period as it relates to the Port Royal Experiment, with life-sized historical figures like Harriet Tubman, who will be experienced on site with Magic Leap headsets and mobile phones.

 We have also applied to an NEH Digital Projects for the Public grant to fund development, and are collaborating with The Mitchelville Preservation Project, Reconstruction Beaufort, Penn Center, Fort Lauderdale Museum of Discovery & Science, Daruma Tech, and researchers from University of South Carolina Beaufort, North Carolina State University, Coastal Carolina University, and Columbus State University.
 This project is supported by educational partnerships with Magic Leap and the FAU Center for Body, Mind, and Culture.
 Read the full proposal: NEH Mitchelville Grant Submission 2019 Maraffi.